 As an appealing alternative, deep learning (DL) is offering a new approach for Earth system forecasting~\cite{reichstein2019deep}.
 Instead of explicitly incorporating physical rules, DL-based forecasting models are trained on the Earth observation data~\cite{shi2015convolutional}.
-By learning from a large amount of observations, the DL models are able to figure out the system's intrinsic physical rules and generate predictions that outperform simulation-based models~\cite{espeholt2021skillful}.
+By learning from a large amount of observations, DL models are able to figure out the system's intrinsic physical rules and generate predictions that outperform simulation-based models~\cite{espeholt2021skillful}.
 Such technique has demonstrated success in several applications, including precipitation nowcasting~\cite{ravuri2021skilful,de2020rainbench} and ENSO forecasting~\cite{ham2019deep}.
-Because the Earth system is chaotic~\cite{letellier2019chaos}, high dimensional, and spatiotemporal, designing appropriate DL architecture for modeling the system is particularly challenging.
-Previous works relied on the combination of Recurrent Neural Network (RNN) and Convolutional Neural Network (CNN)~\cite{shi2015convolutional, shi2017deep, veillette2020sevir, guen2020disentangling, wang2022predrnn}.
+Because the Earth system is chaotic~\cite{letellier2019chaos}, high-dimensional, and spatiotemporal, designing appropriate DL architecture for modeling the system is particularly challenging.
+Previous works relied on the combination of Recurrent Neural Networks (RNN) and Convolutional Neural Networks (CNN)~\cite{shi2015convolutional, shi2017deep, veillette2020sevir, guen2020disentangling, wang2022predrnn}.
 These two architectures impose temporal and spatial inductive biases that help capturing spatiotemporal patterns.
-However, as a chaotic system, variabilities of the Earth system, such as rainfall and ENSO, are highly sensitive to the system's initial condition and can respond abruptly to internal changes.
-It is unclear whether the inductive biases in RNN and CNN still hold for such complex system.
+However, as a chaotic system, variabilities of the Earth system, such as rainfall and ENSO, are highly sensitive to the system's initial conditions and can respond abruptly to internal changes.
+It is unclear whether the inductive biases in RNN and CNN models still hold for such complex systems.